analysiscenter/batchflow/README.md

 ### Processing workflow

 Quite often you can't just use the data itself.
 You need to preprocess it beforehand.
-And not too rarely you end up with several processinng workflows which you have to use simultaneously.
+And not too rarely you end up with several processing workflows which you have to use simultaneously.
 That is the situation when Dataset might come in handy.

 ```python
 class ClientTransactions(ds.DataFrameBatch):